Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 Why did they hide all of that information?

-And they being the defense witnesses, Toshina Gahar and Mary McCord.
+And they being the defense witnesses, Tashina Gahar and Mary McCord, everybody should read their testimony.

-Not they did they didn't provide the whole truth, I believe.
+They didn't provide the whole truth, I believe.

 Well, and what was the purpose of having these defense witnesses?

-So I'm not sure what it was other than to muddy the waters to say we've got former high-ranking DOJ officials testing on behalf of Michael Sussman.
+So I'm not sure what it was other than to muddy the waters to say, we've got former high-ranking DOJ officials testing on behalf of Michael Sussman.

-Why didn't you suss it out?
+Why did you suss it out?

 That's your job.